• Menu

 14. Après Ski

 Après ski is a tradition in ski towns that can take many forms.
-While the tradition of hitting the bars won’t appeal to families, there are other ways to ring in the end of the ski day.
+If the bar scene’s your thing, Vail’s got plenty to hit.
+But if you’re in town with littles, there are other ways to ring in the end of the ski day.
 Be sure to check out all of the fun and relaxing ways to wrap up your ski day.

 12. Horseback Riding